jwillson2022/JavaScript-Core-3-Coursework-Week1/mandatory/debugging-practice/task.md

 ## Bugs to be fixed

-1. Website loads but nothing works in my javascript
+1. Website loads but nothing works in my javascript //
-2. Website loads but nothing happens
+2. Website loads but nothing happens //
-3. Error in console when you try to add a book
+3. Error in console when you try to add a book // can add new book
 4. It uses the title name as the author name
 5. Delete button is broken
 6. When I add a book that I say I've read - it saves the wrong answer